Cozy Peach Kitchen

 This easy vegetarian tortellini soup is loaded with veggies and cheesy tortellini and it's ready in just over 30 minutes!
 This soup is easy to adapt to be vegan and can be made in advance.

-Overhead view of white bowl filled with tortellini soup on a wooden background.
+Overhead view of gray bowl filled with tortellini soup.

-Tortellini soup has always been one of my top 5 favorite soups.
-It's a regular recipe for our Christmas Eve dinners alongside white bean dip and chili cheese dip, but it's easy enough to make all year long.
+Tortellini soup has always been one of my top 5 favorite soup recipes.
+I make this vegetarian tortellini soup every year for our Christmas Eve dinners alongside white bean dip and chili cheese dip, but it's so good that you'll want to make it all year long.

-This is a vegetarian soup that will actually fill you up and leave you satisfied.
+This is a vegetarian soup that will actually fill you up and leave you satisfied, thanks to cheesy tortellini and a rich tomato broth.

-Think of tortellini soup as a rich, tomato-y vegetarian minestrone soup with tortellini and a whole lot of flavor.
-It's perfect with a big wedge of crusty bread and a hearty sprinkling of parmesan cheese.
+Think of tortellini soup as a type of minestrone soup with tortellini and a whole lot of flavor.
+It's perfect with a big wedge of crusty bread and a hearty sprinkling of Parmesan cheese.

 Jump to: